edmundho7/AirbnbSG_Prediction/README.md

 Preprocessing & Feature engineering was also performed on the dataset to create additional features to be used for supervised machine learning.

-An example of feature engineering is that the amenities for each listings were grouped into various categories and specific amenities that are likely to influence listing price were selected to determine their effect on listing price.
+One feature engineering performed was to group the amenities for the listings into categories and select influential amenities to determine their effect on listing price.
-In general, consumers expect amenities such as TV, Air conditioning and Security lock to be available, prices tend to be lower when owners do not provide these amenities.
+In general, consumers expect amenities such as TV, Air conditioning and Wifi to be available, prices tend to be lower when owners do not provide these amenities.

 <img src = './images/bar_amenities.png' width='1000'>

-Besides the amenities, word count of the listing and description was also performed as Airbnb owners tend to provide renters with important information such as location, amenities and no. of rooms of their listings in their title and description to increase the clickrates and booking of their listings.
+Next, word count of the listing and description was calculated as Airbnb owners tend to provide renters with important information such as location, amenities and no. of rooms of their listings in their title and description to increase the clickrates and booking of their listings.

-Similarly to the housing market, proximity to MRT stations and City centre also affects the listing price.
-Therefore, the distance to the nearest MRT and City centre was calculated via haversine formula.
+Similarly to the housing market, proximity to MRT stations and City centre were calculated via haversine formula.

 ## Regression model Evaluation/Metrics